Zulpha, which others call Jalpha and Giolpha, is distant from Ispahan toward the South half an hours walk, the River Senderou running almost at

 Pietro della Valle, an Italian traveller who visited Isfahan in 1616 noted that Italian paintings were on sale at Gheisarieh Bazaar.
 In addition Dutch painters worked at the Isfahan court, so it was not difficult for the Armenians to buy paintings of a Christian subject.
 The community went through hard times, but persecutions were mainly aimed at extorting money, rather than at forcing conversions to Islam.
 Similar to the Zoroastrians who lived near Julfa, many left for India where a tiny Armenian community still exists at Kolkata (Calcutta).

-Robert Byron took many photographs during his 1933-34 journey through Persia and Afghanistan.
-He was mainly interested in architecture and a selection of his photos at the Courtauld Institute of Art in London (it opens in another window) shows many details of domes, portals, minarets, etc. This view of a ruining Seljuk mausoleum in a cemetery near Julfa is rather an exception because of its evocative atmosphere.
+Robert Byron took many photographs during his 1933-1934 journey through Persia and Afghanistan.
+He was mainly interested in architecture and a selection of his photos at the Courtauld Institute of Art in London shows many details of domes, portals, minarets, etc. This view of a ruining Seljuk mausoleum in a cemetery near Julfa is rather an exception because of its evocative atmosphere.
 Byron hated all which could be labelled as picturesque.

 Takht Fulad Cemetery and Baba Rokn-od Din Mausoleum

-In the past Takht Fulad was the largest cemetery of Isfahan, but its size has been greatly reduced by the development of the city and it is now surrounded by large avenues and lofty apartment blocks.
+In the past Takht Fulad was the largest cemetery of Isfahan, but its size has been greatly reduced by the development of the city and it is now surrounded by large avenues and lofty apartment blocks and the location of a gigantic musalla, an open air mosque.
 The remaining section has been redesigned and it houses many recent graves while the old mausoleum (XIIIth century) has been given a tile decoration which most likely it never had in the past.

 Takht Fulad Cemetery - Rokn-ol Molk Mosque: (left) portal; (right) prayer hall